engineyard/ey-docs/pages/account-hibernation.md

-# Hibernate your AppCloud Account
+# Hibernate your Cloud Account

-If you don't need to use your AppCloud account, you don't have to cancel, you can instead hibernate your account.
+If you don't need to use your Cloud account, you don't have to cancel, you can instead hibernate your account.
 You can hibernate your account simply by stopping all running instances, delete all environments and removing any Elastic IP addresses.